Primary Stroke Centers in San Antonio, Texas

 - T(ime)—If the patient is exemplifying any of these symptoms, time is important.
 Call 911 immediately.

-The longer you wait to seek emergency medical care or call 911, the more brain cells continue to die.
+The longer you wait to seek emergency medical care, the more brain cells continue to die.
 The faster medical intervention is received, the better the chance for preserving brain cells and function.